Injured in an Industrial Accident?

 Many products that companies sell are manufactured in factories.
 It is often an assembly line process.
 The job involves heavy lifting, working with heavy equipment and large machines, and possibly exposure to hazardous materials.

 The production line is always extremely active and busy.
 Lots of things can go wrong, especially when someone is negligent.
 Workers can be struck by heavy equipment or become entangled in machines.

 Factory accident injuries can include musculoskeletal injuries, broken bones, burns and hearing or vision loss.
 If working with hazardous chemicals, factory workers can also suffer skin disorders and respiratory problems.
 Find out how we can help you.
-Contact Tracey & Fox.
+Contact Tracey Fox & Walters.